BluBloos/Falcon-OS/README.md

 ```
 $ make bin/mykernel.iso
 ```
 This will build the project and package the code into an ISO file.
-To run the operating system, create a new virtul machine in virtual box.
+To run the operating system, create a new virtual machine in virtual box.
 Note that it is not needed to create a hard drive for the machine.
 Once you have created a new virtual machine, run the machine and load the ISO file into the optical drive.